yanxifang/Gov-1347/_posts/2020-11-01-Final-Prediction-Model.md

 However, those findings were based on all 50 states (plus DC), but now, only 25 states are in consideration.
 This justifies revisiting each of the factors that I've considered so far:

 - **Historical Data**: Already accounted for, with the "safe" state assumption and the resulting 25-state model.
 - **Economy**: State-level unemployment was originally a poor predictor, but I found additional data from the [U.S. Bureau of Economic Analysis (BEA)](https://apps.bea.gov/regional/downloadzip.cfm), now focusing on quarterly state-level personal income level (similar to GDP, but state-level).
-In order to account for differences in the absolute size of each state economy, I used the percentage change in income instead.
+In order to account for differences in the absolute size of each state economy, I used the percentage change in income instead. *This variable actually had a significant impact when combined with the polling model, greatly improving the R-squared value!*
+- **Polling**: I continue to rely on state-level polling due to the high historical correlation, despite the limitations of cost and scarcity of data.
+- **Air War / Ground Campaign**: I decided not to consider mass-media advertising or ground-level campaign activities.
+The data for this election cycle is scarce (for obvious strategic reasons), and potentially unreliable.
+-

 ## Model Formula